What is the Teradata Explain Statement?

 Finally, if the operation is a join operation, the explain output will tell you exactly which kind of join strategy was chosen:

-using a product join, using a single partition hash join, using a merge join, using a rowkey based merge join etc.
+using a product join, using a single partition hash join, using a merge join, using a rowkey based merge join, etc.

-In the explain output you will see something like:
+In the explain output, you will see something like:

-high confidence, low confidence, no confidence and join index confidence
+high confidence, low confidence, no confidence, and join index confidence

-Summary: This article decoded the build blocks of an explain statement.
+Summary: This article decoded the build blocks of an explain the statement.
 It is by far not complete but covers probably 80% of the valuable information available in any explain output.